parakrama/linux-training/Scripting_Guide.md

 ```

-Additionally  awk command can be used to filter columns by using  custom symbols , When  user need to  specify the comma as  field separator,  use option  ``` -F ‘, ‘ ```
+Additionally  ```awk``` command can be used to filter columns by using  custom symbols ,For instace  when  user need to  specify the comma as  field separator, he can use  option as  ``` -F ‘, ‘ ```

 #### UserSalary.csv File

-From Left to right column are  Email, employeeID, FirstName, LastName, Salary
+From left to right column are  Email, employeeID, FirstName, LastName, Salary
 ```shell
 rachel@yourcompany.com,9012,Rachel,Booker,7000